HARPSWELL ASEAN PROGRAM IN WOMEN’S LEADERSHIP

 The Harpswell ASEAN Program in Women’s Leadership is based at the Universiti Sains Malaysia (USM) in Penang, Malaysia, and is organized by Harpswell in partnership with the Center for Research on Women and Gender (KANITA) at USM.
 One of the priorities of the Program is to create an ongoing network of support among participants and alumnae.

 The Program fosters a strong alumnae network so that graduates can stay in touch with each other, reinforce self-identity, and support each other in their efforts to bring about positive social change.
-The first Program took place in Penang on July 1-12, 2017, and the second is scheduled for June 24-July 5, 2018.
+The third program is scheduled for June 16- 27, 2019.

 - Professor Dr. Aisyah Saad, USM Massive Open Online Course Manager: Communications and Technology

 - Penny Burtt, CEO, Asialink: Women’s Leadership in a New Age

 - Dr. Leila Mohajer, Administrative Director, Harpswell ASEAN Program in Women’s Leadership

 - Professor Dr. Alan Lightman, Founder and Chair of the Board, the Harpswell Foundation, and Professor of Humanities at the Massachusetts Institute of Technology: Critical Thinking and Debate

 - Alison Pavia, Esq., Executive Director, Harpswell Foundation: Civic Engagement